 In addition to the obvious answer “because it is dirty”, there are a lot of reasons why we should schedule a periodic cleaning of our photography gear.
 First of all, just by handling the equipment, we tend to leave fingerprint marks, dirt, grease, and other substances, especially when shooting outdoors among various different elements.
 Even indoor photography sessions can get a little messy, maybe in a situation where we are photographing food or something similar.
 And of course, those who have children in the house that like to get their hands on our camera and lenses, it makes it even more necessary to clean everything more frequently.

 Another main adversary of many photographers is dust.
+In fact, it can be a problem for any type of cameras, even ones installed inside your car like backup cameras with night vision.
+For a photographer though, it can result to much greater hassle.
 From a photo shoot done in the Studio of a sculptor, where there may be a significant amount of dust present, to everyday events or even more extreme situations like shooting in environments with excessive amounts of sand (such as beaches or deserts); dust tends to cause unwanted effects in our photographs from effects similar to bokeh (for having dust particles in the rear element), and can even damage our gear if we work with manual focus.

 Not exactly too sure about the proper way to clean your photography equipment?
 A good way to start is by paying a visit to a representative of the specific brand of equipment that you are using.
 They will usually be able to instruct you on how to do so, and probably even sell you specific tools for the process.
 If such option doesn’t appeal to you, you can always seek help from a more experienced photographer, find a training course somewhere, or you can even find some help in YouTube videos, where there are plenty of people that will take you, step by step, through the correct process.